Regular procedure

 The intensity of the judicial review conducted by Regional Courts (administrative judges) changed in 2016.
 According to the Council of State’s judgment of 13 April 2016, Article 46(3) of the recast Asylum Procedures Directive does not impose a general intensity of judicial review under administrative law in asylum cases and thus not in cases regarding the credibility of an asylum seeker’s statements in particular.
 In the Dutch context, the Regional Court is not allowed to examine the overall credibility of the statements of the asylum seeker intensively (full review).
 This is, according to the Council of State, due to the fact that the IND has specific expertise to verify statements of the asylum seeker and is therefore in general in a better position to examine the credibility of the claim.
 An administrative judge can never substitute their own opinion on the credibility of the asylum seeker’s statements to the authorities’.
 Where the asylum seeker makes contradictory or inconsistent statements, the review can be more intensive.
 Before 2016, the other elements – not the credibility of the statements – for assessing whether the asylum seeker qualifies for international protection (de zwaarwegendheid) had always been reviewed intensively by Regional Courts.

-Regional courts thus rule whether the grounds of a decision of the IND is valid, taking into account the grounds for appeal from the asylum seeker and the arguments of the IND.
+Regional courts thus rule whether the grounds of a decision of the IND are valid, taking into account the grounds for appeal from the asylum seeker and the arguments of the IND.
 When the grounds are not valid, the IND has to take a new decision.

 Furthermore, when assessing the appeal, the Regional Court takes into consideration all new facts and circumstances which appear after the decision issued by the IND.
 This is the so-called ex nunc examination of the appeal.[77]